PRESS DIGEST- New York Times business news - June 13

-June 13 The following are the top stories on the New York Times business pages.
+June 13 (Reuters) - The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Uber Technologies Inc's senior vice president for business Emil Michael left the company, according to an email sent to Uber employees.
 His departure followed a series of scandals that have rocked the company this year, forcing its board to call an investigation into Uber's culture and business practices. nyti.ms/2rUDYEe